The Rev. Christopher Potter

 Karen says, ‚ÄúAs a person, my greatest joy is found in relationships; with God, family, friends, and with all people with whom I come in contact.
 God‚Äôs care for each of us is so deep, so intimate, so filled with compassion and love!
 My prayer is that, as a priest I might be able in some small way to convey the magnificence and beauty of our loving Triune God.‚ÄĚ

-Karen and Dave have two children, Gretchen, and Michael.
-Gretchen Killebrew and her husband Mark have three children Kye, Kalena and Ella.
-Michael Maurer and his wife Haley have two children, Vivienne and Jackson.
+Karen and Dave have two children, Gretchen Killebrew and Michael Maurer.
+Gretchen has three children Kye, Kalena and Ella.
+Michael has two children, Vivienne and Jackson.
 Karen is close to her family members, including her sister JoAnne Sand and her husband Brad; Dave‚Äôs brothers Stephen Maurer and his wife Jane, and Larry and his wife Barbara.
 Many nieces, nephews, grandnieces and grand nephews round out Karen‚Äôs extended family.

 Karen‚Äôs hobbies include daily walks, beach doubles volleyball, reading, swimming, playing music with friends, spending time with family and friends, and entertaining at home.